-I believe that science communication is of the utmost importance - without it, many of our research efforts could be rendered inconsequential.
-I also believe that science should be shared through as many creative outlets as possible, in order to reach a broad, diverse audience of people from all ages and backgrounds, who may connect to biology in different ways.
-I am determined to make my work accessible to those who have been scientifically underrepresented.
-The simple vector piece on the top left of this page, based on a photograph from my friend Dylan Winkler, is intended to represent bridging this gap.
+Science communication is deeply important—without it, what's the point in doing research?
+I believe that science should be shared through as many creative outlets as possible, in order to reach a broad, diverse audience of people from all ages and backgrounds, who might connect to biology in different ways.
+I am determined to make my work as accessible as I can to everyone.
 Below are a handful of the outreach initiatives I have underway, or am plugged into:

 Join me for a trip back to the Azores to read about seabirds in the Atlantic!
 I wrote a guest blog with "Dispatches From the Field" about my work with storm-petrels and shearwaters.

 I got to write an article for the Salish Sea Currents about the ongoing avian population recovery in the Elwha River, and the amazing people studying it!